Project Progress Blog

 October 25, 2024

-The group began with finalizing the design of critical parts and beggining technical analysis.
+The group began with finalizing the design of critical parts and begining technical analysis.
 The group completed technical analysis on gear stresses, bending stress, Finite Element Analysis, and electrical analysis.
 The group also began working on the project website.
 In our meeting with our advisor, Dr. Aziz, we discussed gears and the different ways to analyze gears.

 November 8, 2024